 Additionally, histamine intolerance can vary in severity from one individual to another, depending on a variety of different factors like the level of DAO or HMT one is producing, the level of bacterial overgrowth involved, whether genetic polymorphisms or autoimmune disorders are present, the health of the gut, methylation function, or how much was ingested.
 Not only that, one’s threshold for histamine can also waver from day to day depending on these same factors and anything else that might have been consumed or engaged with that affected histamine levels like stress, pollens, exercise, and sunshine.
 You may be able to eat a particular high histamine food at certain times of the year, but incapable if it is hot and you are in the sun, or being exposed to pollens, or experiencing a high-stress event.

 One person may only have problems with foods that are exceptionally high in histamine, while another may not be able to tolerate any of them.
 Sometimes it’s a matter of accumulation; you may have no problems with one high histamine food, but be pushed over your threshold if three are eaten in that same day.
 Additionally, you may be able to consume a high histamine food by adjusting the serving size.
 For example, in my own life, I can’t do kefir, bone broth, or chicken liver due to their histamine and glutamate content.
-However, I can do a little strawberries and yogurt.
+However, I can do a little strawberry and yogurt.
 I can’t eat a half of an avocado or I get a migraine, but I can do 1/4 of an avocado without symptoms.
 Therefore, just because one has high histamine does not mean they will have problems with all the foods in the list or completely avoid the food.
 The oil from a food may be lower in histamine than the food itself, so some people may be able to do oils from high histamine foods, where the very sensitive can not.